gopinathsjsu/team-project-team4/README.md

 #### Communication:
 ###### We communicated by meeting atleast 3 times a week and never miss a meeting to ensure we work together as a team.
 We all followed the same strategy for coding so that the code is understood by everyone.
 #### Simplicity:
 ##### We wrote simple code bringing more value to a product, as it saves time and effort.
+We worked on writing a simple code initially and improving upon it to make it more refined.
 ## How to run the web-app:
 #### Step 1: Clone the app by command " git clone "
 #### Step 2: Go to the server directory and install node modules by command "npm i OR npm install"